Azure Honeypot: Mapping Global Threats in Real-Time

 https://github.com/joshmadakor1/Sentinel-Lab/blob/main/Custom_Security_Log_Exporter.ps1

-Azure has a free trial where they give you $200 credits for services.
+Azure offers a free trial that gives you $200 in credits for services.
 This is more than enough for this lab.

-Navigate to the Azure link up top to get started.
+Navigate to the Azure link at the top to get started.

-Once at the Virtual Machines page, click “Create” then “Azure Virtual Machine”.
+Once on the Virtual Machines page, click “Create,” then “Azure Virtual Machine.”

 Below are the configurations I used for the virtual machine.

-Once the lab is finished and you have the results you wanted, Delete the resource group so that you won’t get additional charges.
+Once the lab is complete and you have the results you wanted, delete the resource group to avoid additional charges.

 Virtual Machine Name: “honeypot-vm”